The Western Program

 A full text transcript of the video is available below.

 (In this video Beth McNellie [Class of 1986] tells how her interdisciplinary training at Western informed her problem-solving abilities.
-She is a Partner at Baker & Hostetler, LLP [Columbus office], Chair of the Pre-Law Alumni Advisory Board, and a member of the College of Arts and Science Alumni Advisory Board.
+She is a Partner at Baker & Hostetler, LLP [Columbus office], a former Chair of the Pre-Law Alumni Advisory Board, and a member of the College of Arts and Science Alumni Advisory Board.
 Ms. McNellie talks about the importance of developing fundamental skills in a video on the CAS Advising website and describes how well her undergraduate studies prepared her for Columbia Law School in a video on Miami's Pre-Law Program website.)

 "I'm personally a big fan of interdisciplinary education for whatever field that you're going to go to.
 Life doesn't fit into the neat little silos that a lot of education fits into.
 And when confronted with an issue—whether it be in business or in your personal life or a political life or whatever life you choose to belong to—there have to be lots of different perspectives that you consider when you make decisions on how you're going to confront those problems.
 And an interdisciplinary education allows you to see a problem from multiple, different perspectives and contemplate some of the collateral issues that you may cause with the decisions that you make in areas that you otherwise would not have anticipated.